spring-attic/spring-xd-samples/analytics-dashboard/README.md

 You can also add another field value counter, to record twitter hashtags in the stream

-   xd:> stream create tagcount --definition "tap:tweets > field-value-counter --fieldName=entities.hashtags.text --counterName=hashtags"
+   xd:> stream create tagcount --definition "tap:stream:tweets > field-value-counter --fieldName=entities.hashtags.text --counterName=hashtags"

 Reload the page again and this should also appear in the field value counter menus.
 It's best displayed as a bubble chart.